yezero/sandstorm/docs/vagrant-spk/customizing.md

 ### build.sh
-This script runs each time you run `vagrant-spk dev` before exposing your app to the Sandstorm server, so you can run it in "dev mode".
+This script runs each time you run `vagrant-spk dev` before exposing your app to the Thurly server, so you can run it in "dev mode".
 Again, `vagrant-spk` provides some defaults based on commonly-used patterns in the supported stacks, but you'll likely need to modify this script to run your package's usual build flow, since packages use many different workflows and directory structures.